-- Women with disabilities face up to three times greater risk of rape than their non-disabled peers. - The WHO does not recommend universal screening for violence against women attending any form of health care. - The WHO does encourage health-care providers to raise the topic with women who have injuries or conditions that they suspect may be related to violence.
+- Women with disabilities face up to three times greater risk of rape than their non-disabled peers. - WHO does not recommend universal screening for violence against women attending any form of health care. - WHO does encourage health-care providers to raise the topic with women who have injuries or conditions that they suspect may be related to violence.

-- Share your screen with the Why Did She Die story - Slide with "Nothing about us, without us" and "Nothing about me, without me
+- Slide with the Why Did She Die? story - Slide with "Nothing about us, without us" and "Nothing about me, without me"

-Review the background documents to familiarize yourself with statistics related to disability and gender-based violence.
+Review the background documents to familiarize yourself with statistics related to disability and gender-based violence:

-- UNFPA Report, 2018: Young Persons with Disabilities: Global Study on Ending Gender-based Violence and Realizing Sexual and Reproductive Health and Rights1 - World Bank Blog, 2019: Five facts to know about violence against women and girls with disabilities2
+- UNFPA Report, 2018: Young Persons with Disabilities: Global Study on Ending Gender-based Violence and Realizing Sexual and Reproductive Health and Rights - World Bank Blog, 2019: Five facts to know about violence against women and girls with disabilities

-Familiarize yourself with the Rita story.
+Familiarize yourself with the story.
 Think about how you will make the link between this story and the question of assumptions from the Guessing Game.
-Assumptions means "guessing without knowing that you're quessing"-or "thinking you know something that you don't know."
+Assuming means "guessing without knowing that you're guessing" or "thinking you know something that you don't know."